lempiy/lempiy.github.io/README.md

 * You will find a secret 'Bonus' section with some additional content.

-*You can also contact me via email*: lempiyada@gmail.com
+*You can also contact me via email*: lempiyada@gmail.com *You can run app with Git Pages through this link*: http://lempiy.github.io/